mmbman/Katagiri/1984-01-21-Blue-Cliff-Record-Case-52-Talk-1.md

 So in our daily life, we are always getting something.
 To get something means to make a choice of direction, simultaneously, you can get [something].
 But to get something means to throw [away] that [other] one.
 [That] means you negate the present.

-To negate your present means to go out.
+To negate your present means “to go out.”
 Do you understand?
 To go out – so you never have a chance to come back to you, and settle down, settle yourself in the self, and be stable.
 You never do it.
 If you continually try to fill up the satisfaction, looking for a direction with the affective preferences, always there is uneasiness, and madness, lots of madness there.
 So that’s why it’s pretty hard for us to participate in ourselves *directly*.

 So *to be undefiled* means not to be a *hungry ghost* –  *[he laughs]* – to watch a direction, in terms of pros and cons, success and failure.
 Because simultaneously that means negating your [presence], always going out.
 So very naturally, if you negate the present, you don’t satisfy the presence, that’s why you have to go out, and get [to] some place where you can feel good.